EFTEC/ValidationOne/README.md

     ->get('id'); // <-- end of the chain
 ```

-But, where is the error?.
+But where is the error?.
 The messages are stored in **messagelist**

 ```php
 var_dump($val->messageList->allArray()); // here we show all messages of any kind of type.